micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ## Configure ConfD example in NSO

 We have ConfD example attached to NSO as device (name `EX_NETCONF`).
-We can configure it.
+Now, we can configure example data model (directly in the NSO).
-In *shell 3* type (make sure you are still in config mode):
+In the *shell 3* type (make sure you are still in config mode):
 ```shell
 top
 devices device EX_NETCONF
 config dhcp default-lease-time 700s
 commit
 ```
 If everything goes well, `Commit complete.` message appears.

 To verify the configuration was performed on the ConfD, open example CLI and check it.
 In the *shell 4* go to the example directory (e.g. cd `/tmp//1-2-3-start-query-model`) and run following command to enter CLI:
 ```shell
 make cli-c
 ```
 ConfD CLI is entered, the output (in the *shell 4*) should look like:
 ```shell
 admin connected from 127.0.0.1 using console on pc-test
 pc-test#
 ```

-once in the ConfD example CLI, type (in *shell 4*):
+once in the ConfD example CLI, type (in the *shell 4*):
 ```shell
 show running-config dhcp
 ```

-we can see in the output the `default-lease-time` value configured in the NSO CLI is applied on the ConfD example device:
+we can see the `default-lease-time` value configured in the NSO CLI is applied and visible in the running configuration of the ConfD example device:
 ```shell
 pc-test# show running-config  dhcp
 dhcp default-lease-time 700s
 ```
 In the similar way we can display the same data in NSO CLI.
 Type in the *shell 3*:
 ```shell
 top
 show full-configuration devices device EX_NETCONF config
 ```
 output (*shell 3*):
 ```shell
 admin@ncs(config)# show full-configuration devices device EX_NETCONF config
 devices device EX_NETCONF